Iescribanoc/Olapic/README.md

 # Olapic
 Olapic Example

-1 What do the client want?
+1 What does the client want?

-Answer: I've analysed the site examples mentioned in the email to make an idea of the kind if slider that I was asked to do.
+Answer: I've analysed the site examples mentioned in the email to make an idea of which kind of slider I was asked to do.

 2 Where to get the necessary data?